We Can Work It Out

-"We Can Work It Out" is a song by the English rock band the Beatles, written by Paul McCartney and John Lennon.
+"We Can Work It Out" is a song by the English rock band the Beatles, written by Paul McCartney and John Lennon, with assistance from George Harrison.
 It was first issued as a double A-side single with "Day Tripper" in December 1965.
 The song was recorded during the sessions for the band's Rubber Soul album.
 The single reached number one in Britain (where it won the Ivor Novello Award for the top-selling A-side of 1965), the United States, Australia, Canada, and Ireland.
-In the UK, it was the seventh highest selling single of the 1960s.
+In the UK, it was the seventh highest selling single of the 1960s, and the Christmas number one of 1965.

 "We Can Work It Out" is a comparatively rare example of a Lennon–McCartney collaboration from this period in the Beatles' career, in that the two songwriters worked together as they had when writing the group's early hit singles of 1963.
 "A Day in the Life", "Baby, You're a Rich Man", and "I've Got a Feeling", are among the other notable exceptions to this trend from the group's later career.